openshift/enhancements/enhancements/insights/pulling-sca-certs-from-ocm.md

 #### Dev Preview -> Tech Preview
 - opt-in feature (called `InsightsOperatorPullingSCA`) enabled with `TechPreviewNoUpgrade` feature set
-- Insights Operator is able to download the data from OCM API and expose it in a cluster API
+- Insights Operator is able to download the certificates from OCM API and expose it in a cluster API
 - basic functionality is tested
 - this new functionality is documented